 EIF offers support both pre-and post-signature to the intermediaries benefitting from a CBI operation.
-Pre-signature, EIF help the financial intermediaries navigate the different types of CBI projects/investments according to the eligible framework and to structure the subordinated loans under the CBI Product to achieve capital recognition, where feasible.
+Pre-signature, EIF help the financial intermediaries navigate the different types of CBI projects/investments according to the eligible framework and to the specific strategy of the financial intermediary.
 Post-signature, EIF provides assistance on how implementation results can be further improved, if needed.